jchai002/choir-justice-supplies/mx/en/ooma-end-user-portal.markdown

 From the Profile interface, you can do the following:

-* Enter the email address associated with your extension in the "Email address" field.
+* Enter the email address associated with your extension in the Email address field.
 This email address will be used for Voicemail Notification emails.
 * If you want to update your password, enter it into the Password and the Confirm Password fields.

 Click the Save button to save your settings.